MPDL/upverse/README.md

 ## Executables for Ubuntu, OSX & Windows

-You can download installable packages for different OS from this Repository on ACTIONS.
+You can download installable packages for different OS from this repository under Releases.